BenjaminPlanterose/UMtools/README.md

 nBeads = assay(rgSet, "NBeads")   # Number of Beads across probes
 ```

-To convert from probes to CpG sites, we made it easier with the wrapper GR_to_UM (which internally employs unexported minfi:::.preprocessRaw function), return a list containing fluorescence intensities assigned to unmethylated and methylated epiallele.
+To convert from probes to CpG sites, we made it easier with the wrapper GR_to_UM (which internally employs unexported minfi:::.preprocessRaw function), returning a list that contains methylated and unmethylated fluorescence intensities.

 ```r
 M_U = GR_to_UM(Red, Grn, rgSet)
 M_U_sd = GR_to_UM(RedSD, GrnSD, rgSet)
 ```

-Internally, it performs the following:
+Internally, it assignes the methylated and unmethylated intensity values as the following:

 | Probe Type    |  Methylated       |     Unmethylated  |
 |:-------------:|:-----------------:|:-----------------:|